 Following those meetings, ERG reviewed its notes from the meetings and then identified themes in each meeting.
 Those themes were combined into larger topical themes (i.e., the themes among the themes) across the meetings.

-Based on the themes from the meetings and the review of background materials, ERG identified three evaluation questions to consider.
-The questions ERG identified reflect areas where ERG expects it can provide the most value to the program in performing this evaluation, in that they are organizational in nature and could benefit from a third-party perspective.
+Based on the themes from the meetings and the review of background materials, ERG identified a set of evaluation questions to consider and provided those in a draft plan.
+ERG then solicited feedback on the draft plan from SC members using an online form as well as holding two additional listening sessions on the questions and plan.

+The final questions ERG identified reflect areas where ERG expects it can provide the most value to the program in performing this evaluation, in that they are organizational in nature and could benefit from a third-party perspective.
 The three questions are:

-EQ1: Looking Inward: To what extent does the current organizational structure and processes support effective (1) decision-making and (2) outcome attainment?
+EQ1.
+To what extent does the current organizational structure of the Program and processes used by the Program support: (1) effective decision-making, (2) outcome attainment, (3) collaboration, (4) use and dissemination of science, (5) adaptive management, and (6) functioning as a partnership?
 If so, why?
 If not, why not?
-What aspects of the structure and processes need to be kept or changed to better support effective decision-making and outcome attainment?
+What aspects of the structure and processes need to be kept or changed to support those aspects?

-EQ2: Looking Outward: Does the Program know the external decision-makers it needs to reach?

-Does the Program understand the needs of the decision-makers outside the Program?
-To what extent is the Program providing decision-makers outside the Program with the information needed to make decisions contribute to the Program attaining its outcomes?
+EQ2.
+To what extent does the Program know the external decision-makers and stakeholders it needs to reach?
+To what extent does the Program understand the needs of the decision-makers and stakeholders outside the Program?
+To what extent is the Program providing decision-makers and stakeholders outside the Program with the information needed to assist the Program in attaining its outcomes?

-Does the current organizational structure allow for taking into account the needs of diverse stakeholder groups?

-EQ3: Logical Program Flows: What is the Program’s goal/outcome attainment logic?

-Specifically, what are the logical flows of program activities to outputs, from outputs to outcomes, and from outcomes to goals?

-What are the underlying assumptions that underpin the flows from outputs to outcomes and are those assumptions grounded in sound theory/logic?

-Is the Program’s performance tracking structure aligned with the logical flow?
+EQ3.
 What is the unique contribution of the Partnership in terms of outcome/goal attainment (i.e., the value-added)?
 Is the program investing in the appropriate outcomes and goals?

-The set of questions we developed does not explicitly address issues related to the science being used by the program.
-ERG’s view is that addressing science-based content-related topics identified in the EC charges should be addressed by the SC directly through its work.
-ERG’s work, however, will address how science is incorporated in the program’s work and how that science is communicated.
-ERG will address science in the context of each evaluation question’s primary objective.
+Are there missing goals and/or outcomes?

+A consideration throughout these questions will be to include how the CBP uses and disseminates science.

 Table 1 provides an overview of how ERG’s work relates to the SC deliverables discussed at the August 24, 2023 SC meeting (and their subsequent refinement).

 Table 1.
 Link Between Steering Committee Deliverables and ERG Evaluation Work